artemkv/fsharp_examples/README.md

     sprintf "%s!" msg

 // Now we can chain trasformations of the internal value
-// Using the functions that know nothing about the 'wrapping' type. let msg =
+// Using the functions that know nothing about the "wrapping" type. let msg =
     Message "hello world"
     |> map shout